 Describing character structures often limits free developments.

-Loss of humanness – including a feeling of responsibility and one's ego-strength - is dangerous.
+Loss of humanness - including a feeling of responsibility and one's ego-strength - is quite dangerous.

-One should foster and strengthen a child's creative abilities a long time, a long way, so as to sustain healthy self-affirmations.
+One should foster and strengthen one's good abilities a long time, a long way, so as to sustain healthy self-affirmations.

 By some measure of self-actualizing, many dichotomies become resolved, and many dichotomous ways of thinking are understood as immature.